pmmphd/nexus433/README.md

 discovery=yes
 ```

-When enabled, for every new transmitter detected an extra JSON data is published on `homeassistant` topic.
+When enabled, for every new transmitter detected, an extra JSON data is published on `homeassistant` topic.
 One transmitter will create 4 new sensors: temperature, humidity, battery, and quality.
 Sample JSON data will look like this:
 ```json
 {"name": "433MHz Sensor Id:78 channel 1 Temperature", "device_class": "temperature", "state_topic": "nexus433/sensor/7800/state", "availability_topic": "nexus433/connection", "unit_of_measurement": "°C", "value_template": "{{ value_json.temperature }}", "expire_after": 90}
 ```
-You should see new sensors in Home Assistant interface.
+You should see the new sensors in the Home Assistant interface.
 Now you must create a group or view to show them.
 Note that the device `name` is automatically generated.
 You can change the name by adding an appropriate
 section to the configuration file.
-Remember to change the name *before* sensor is discovered.
+Remember to change the name *before* the sensor is discovered.

 ## Adding sensors manually to Home Assistant

-When you add sensor manually, you can modify it or remove any time you like.
+When you add a sensor manually, you can modify it or remove it any time you like.
 Automatically added sensors cannot be modified or removed.

 To add a new sensor, you must perform exactly the same steps as adding any other MQTT sensor.
 See https://www.home-assistant.io/components/sensor.mqtt/ for more information.

-To create a new humidity sensor add the following lines to your `configuration.yaml` (it is assumed the sensor id is `5c01`):
+To create a new humidity sensor, add the following lines to your `configuration.yaml` (it is assumed the sensor id is `5c01`):
 ```yaml
 - platform: mqtt
   state_topic: "nexus433/sensor/5c01/state"